asyncapi/website/pages/docs/getting-started/event-driven-architectures.md

 ## Conclusion

-We've seen what an event-driven architecture is, how it works, and what are their components.
-AsyncAPI is all about defining and documenting each of these components.
+We've seen what an event-driven architecture is, how it works, and explained its components.
+AsyncAPI defines and documents each of these components.
 We'll go through it during the rest of this guide but, before you continue, please choose what's your next step:

 <ChapterSuggestions
   suggestions={[